Adya97/Shell-git-learning/README.md

-git learn with me and you
+git learn with me and you and with me